BDUG/l4rerust/docs/musl_integration_whitepaper.md

 variants) and links against the set of musl-provided libraries.
 The crate’s link search path defaults to `out/musl/<arch>` when no override is supplied, mirroring the previous behaviour while avoiding the old glibc assumptions.
+A companion lookup identifies the native L4Re core tree (`L4RE_CORE_DIR`) so that the crate links against `pthread-l4`, `l4re_c`, and `l4re_c-util` before falling back to the trimmed musl archive.
+This guarantees that L4Re’s implementations remain authoritative while musl only contributes the handful of missing kernel helper interfaces.

 A new smoke test (`musl_smoke.rs`) ensures the staged libc exports core symbols such as `eventfd`, verifying that musl is correctly deployed and can be